 Gordon: I can't help people that can't help themselves and cannot ever take one ounce of criticism.
 If you're not willing to change, I'm not going to butt heads, argue, scream... but this is not normal.
 And it's not normal for a restaurant to go through that many staff, it's not normal for a kitchen that small to have 65 items on the menu, and it's not normal for the level of animosity that you've built inside this restaurant and outside.
 You have the right to run the business the way you want to run your business.
 I have the right to do the right thing.
 And the right thing for me is to get out of here.

-On the second season of The Big Bang Theory, Howard went through a state of depression after Penny told him off for hitting on her for the umpteenth time.
+On the second season, Howard went through a state of depression after Penny told him off for hitting on her for the umpteenth time.

 Penny:I know you think you’re some sort of smooth-talking ladies’ man, but the truth is, you are just pathetic and creepy.

 Howard: Um, so what are you saying?

 Penny: I am saying it is not a compliment to call me doable.
 It’s not sexy to stare at my ass and say, “Ooh, it must be jelly ’cause jam don’t shake like that.”
 And most important, we are not dancing a tango, we’re not to’ing and fro’ing.
 Nothing is ever going to happen between us.
 Ever.